Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: Introduction

-In section 2, the new full 3D version of the creep tide theory (Folonier et al. 2025) is used to study the evolution of the rotation of a hypothetical naked Venus in both the prograde and retrograde rotation cases.
-In particular, it is used to investigate how long the retrograde rotation can resist the action of the tidal torque.
-The precession of the planet's equinoxes and the variations in the obliquity are also studied.
+In section 2, we present the main data on Venus' rotation, and the new full 3D version of the creep tide theory (Folonier et al. 2025) is used to determine how long the retrograde rotation can resist the action of the tidal torque.
 In section 3, the torque due to the phase lead of the atmospheric bulge is introduced, and the main effects due to the joint actions of the atmospheric and tidal torques are investigated.
 In section 4, it is shown how the evolution of the atmosphere can cause the reversal of the planet's rotation from direct to retrograde.
 A toy model for the planet rotation provides evolutionary examples of this process.
 Section 5 collects the main conclusions of the report.
+An appendix shows the that the use of the classical Darwin's tidal theory to calculate the tidal torque, leads to the same results as the creep tide theory.